SamuelWhitton/natural-daina/README.md

 ```
 asdf does [:?] get copied with inheritance, no it doesnt
 asdf Method Visibility Indicators should be Visibility Indicators
+asdf cant distinguish [%STRING] data segment types between each other when overloading

 ---